maxpark/openposeFPGA_mobilenet/README.md

 3. **Build the SDx project**

 So far we have generated the HLS kernel files for the FPGA accelerator.
-Next, we will need to build the bistream of the FPGA kernel.
+Next, we will need to build the bitstream of the FPGA kernel.

     3.1 Prepare the SDx kernel

 We need to combine all kernel files into one single file for SDx project.
-Switch to SDx project directory.
+To start with, switch to SDx project directory.
 ```
 cd $PRJ_PATH/SDx_project
 ```